June 29, 2025

 That is a decision each man must make for himself.
 What are we willing to die for?
 Courage?
 Culture?
 Love?
 Our own integrity?
 Maybe Kam also longs to prove that he is something more daring than a dentist could ever be.
 Maybe the ties between being a spy and being emotionally involved with Roya, a Persian widow and her daughter, are irrevocably intertwined.

 I know that I read long into the night, unconscious of turning each page, as McCloskey’s writing is exquisite.
 You can keep John le Carre, and maybe even Mick Herron.
-I deem McCloskey the better writer, for the way he is able to build the tension emotionally and physically.
+I deem McCloskey the better writer, for the way he is able to build tension so eloquently.
 For the picture he portrays of a man brave beyond measure, and two countries which may never find peace.

 (Thank you to W. W. Norton for an Advanced Reader’s Copy of The Persian, which will be published on September 30, 2025.)